Marbella Real Estate Market Report 2024 – 2025

 Marbella is prominently featured in Knight Frank’s European Lifestyle Report 2024, standing out as a top destination for high-net-worth individuals (HNWIs).
 It ranks fifth in the Economy category of the “European Lifestyle Monitor,” which evaluates 20 leading European locations across key metrics.

-The region often behaves independently from the national economy, but the latter is also among the stars within the European Union, expected to grow by around 2.4% in 2024, a factor that is reflected in strong inward capital flows into the Iberian peninsula.
+The region often behaves independently from the national economy, but the latter is also among the stars within the European Union, growing by 3.2% in 2024, a factor that is reflected in strong inward capital flows into the Iberian peninsula.
 Andalucía is performing even better, leading growth in Spain with a 3.2% rate, according to the information from the Andalusian Government.

-Internationally, the recession predicted by some appears not to have materialised as yet, and as we proceed further into the year may not happen during 2024.
+Internationally, the recession predicted by some appears not to be materialising, and as proceed further into the year is unlikely to happen in 2025.
 Growth is slowing down a little, along with inflation rates, but especially within the EU the prospect of reduced interest rates could at first weaken the euro but ultimately stimulate investment and economic growth through the easier and cheaper supply of credit.

 The spectre of geopolitical instability doesn’t appear to negatively impact our region, as it draws people to this safe haven, a process we witnessed in the aftermath of war erupting in Ukraine.
 In all, the growing population of Málaga province also stimulates economic growth but this has to be balanced with investment in much needed infrastructure, and in that regard the region has a mixed but mostly tardy reputation that is the product of a culture dominated not by entrepreneurs and business-friendly officials but by a large and unwieldy army of highly bureaucratic functionaries.